-Download and print this from the KHS website by clicking on Home > About our school > Rules and policies > Assessment Policy and then selecting the Illness/Misadventure Application file.
+Download, print and complete the Illness/Misadventure Application on the same day as the missed task: Print the Illness/Misadventure Application from the Killara High School website by clicking on Learning > Assessment and Reporting > Assessment Policy > and then selecting the Illness/Misadventure Application file.
 Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure.
 Paper copies of this form can be found in each staffroom and outside the front office in A Block.
-If a student is absent from an assessment task, or unable to complete an assessment task by or on the due date (i) it is the student's responsibility to contact the school and the relevant Head Teacher of the course concerned, (ii) download and print an Illness/Misadventure Application from the KHS website or Compass, and (iii) submit the completed Illness/Misadventure Application by 3.00pm within five (5) school days of the due date of the assessment task or your return to school (if not within 5 school days of due date).
+If a student is absent from an assessment task, or unable to complete an assessment task by or on the due date (i) the student or parent / carer must contact the school and speak with or leave a message for the relevant Head Teacher of the course concerned, (ii) download and print an Illness/Misadventure Application from the KHS website, and (iii) submit the completed Illness/Misadventure Application by 3.00pm within five (5) school days of the due date of the assessment task or upon your return to school.
+Whichever occurs earlier applies.

-It is important this form is returned promptly to the relevant Head Teacher so that a determination can be made.
+It is important this form is returned promptly to the Head Teacher involved so that a determination can be made.

-Supporting Evidence
+Supporting Evidence:

 In all cases Killara High School requires evidence that clearly identifies disadvantage experienced during the time the student was attempting to complete the assessment task.
 You should seek independent evidence on the same day of your assessment.
-The documentation that you provide must be current, specific to the date and time of the assessment task, and submitted with your Illness/Misadventure form.
+The documentation that you provide must be current, specific to the date and time of the assessment task, and submitted with your Illness/Misadventure formii.
 When completing an Illness/Misadventure form, you should pay close attention to the instructions and complete all relevant sections.
 Submitting an incomplete form could jeopardise the success of your application.